SinAyByCosAy/OmniSetup/README.md

 You declare: "These are the tools and configurations my environment should contain." and the bootstrapper reconstructs it. <br>
 <b>Source of truth: Tracked files</b>

+## ⚡ Daily Usage: Installing & Tracking

+Because OmniSetup uses global symlinks and dynamic path resolution, **you can run these commands from anywhere on your system.** You do not need to be inside the `~/OmniSetup` directory to install or track packages.

+OmniSetup operates on a philosophy of explicit intent.
+You use wrapper commands to install tools, and pass flags to declare how they should be tracked.

 ## 🛠️ Commands & Flags Guide

 OmniSetup abstracts away the underlying OS package managers by using standard wrapper commands combined with tracking flags.